vgirbes/eur-converter-graphql/README.md

 $ docker-compose up -d
 ```

-Go to http://localhost:8081 and feel free to test the online EUR currency converter.
+Go to http://localhost:8081/graphql and feel free to test the online EUR currency converter.

+Expected query:
 ```graphql
 {
   yahoo(amount: 10.20, to: "USD") {